apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Other                                                          | 43|13.96%|

 This is an important result.
 Using Airflow is all about writing and scheduling DAGs.
-No guide or any other complete resource on best practises for developing Dags is a big problem.
-Diving deep in the “other” answers we can find that:
+No guide or any other complete resource on best practices for developing Dags is a big problem.
+Diving deep in the “other” answers, we can find that:

 - Airflow’s “magic” (scheduler, executors, schedule times) is hard to understand
 - DAG testing is not easy to do and to explain